azat-co/fullstack-javascript/chapter8/chapter8.md

       }
 ```

-I know that Douglas Crockford dislikes `switch`, but we'll use it here to determine the right content type for the response header.
-Most browsers will understand the content type okay if you omit the `Content-Type` header, but why not go an extra mile?
+I know that the JavaScript guru Douglas Crockford dislikes `switch`, but we'll use it here to determine the right content type for the response header.
+Most browsers will understand the content type okay if you omit the `Content-Type` header, but why not go the extra mile?

 ```js
         const extname = path.extname(filename)